coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/issuing-new-opcert.md

 The value of the `qKesNodeStateOperationalCertificateNumber` key indicates the current counter value for your stake pool registered by the blockchain protocol.
 The value of the `qKesOnDiskOperationalCertificateNumber` key indicates the counter value of the current operational certificate that your stake pool uses.

-When you issue a new operational certificate, the counter value must increment the current value of the `qKesNodeStateOperationalCertificateNumber` key by exactly one (1)
+The counter value for a new operational certificate must be exactly one (1) greater than the current value of the `qKesNodeStateOperationalCertificateNumber` key.

 {% hint style="warning" %}
-If `qKesOnDiskOperationalCertificateNumber` is greater than `qKesNodeStateOperationalCertificateNumber + 1` then the operational certificate is invalid.
+If `qKesOnDiskOperationalCertificateNumber` is more than one (1) greater than `qKesNodeStateOperationalCertificateNumber` then the operational certificate is invalid.
 Your stake pool cannot mint blocks using an invalid operational certificate.
 {% endhint %}

 ## Setting the Counter Value

-When issuing a new operational certificate, you set the counter value for the new certificate using a `node.counter` file.
+When you issue a new operational certificate, a `node.counter` file sets the counter value for the new certificate.

 {% hint style="info" %}
 If you follow the Coin Cashew instructions, then you created a `node.counter` file when [Generating Keys for the Block-producing Node](../part-iii-operation/generating-keys-for-the-block-producing-node.md)